SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.52_a09dd79.md

     The default value of this property is `false`.
 If you set it to `true`, a resolve function is passed as a parameter of the check function to allow you to resolve the asynchronous operation.
 Call `fnResolve` to indicate that the asynchronous check function has finished.
 The asynchronous function waits 10 seconds before it times out.

+-   New options to check the location from which Support Assistant has been loaded:

--   -   When you click the *Settings* button in the Support Assistant toolbar, you can see the URL at the bottom of the dialog box.
+    -   When you click the *Settings* button in the Support Assistant toolbar, you can see the URL at the bottom of the dialog box.
 A *Copy* button next to the URL allows you to copy the location to the clipboard.

     -   In the *Technical Information* section of the report.

 -   Displaying issues and their severity